rdinnager/greenpipeR/README.md

 ###Acknowledgements

-This package brings me delight and was created with only two lines of code, thanks entirely to the awesome work of the developers of [`magrittr`](https://github.com/smbache/magrittr) and [`pingr`](https://github.com/rasmusab/pingr).
+This package brings me delight and was created with only two lines of code, thanks entirely to the awesome work of the developers of [`magrittr`](https://github.com/smbache/magrittr): [Stefan Milton Bache](https://github.com/smbache) and [Hadley Wickham](https://github.com/hadley), and [`pingr`](https://github.com/rasmusab/pingr): [Rasmus Bååth](https://github.com/rasmusab).
 Thanks very much to them!